codingvc/codingvc/_posts/2014-04-16-killer-features.markdown

 layout: post
 date: 2014-04-16 01:55:00
 title: "Killer Features"
+summary: "Examples of features that are so bad that they cause users to stop using products."
 ---

 Some products have 'killer' features.
 These features are so frustrating that they kill my desire to use said products.
 Some examples: